-Gas

-Repair category 1

-Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.
+Gas Repair category 1 Notes In the interest of safety all gas appliances should be checked by a Gas Safet Registered Engineer.
+We understand a Gas Safety Certificate was undertaken on 21st October 2024 and we recommend this be obtained.

-► Water, plumbing and bathroom fittings Repair category 1 Notes The sanitary fittings appeared in fair order consistent with age.
+► Water, plumbing and bathroom fittings Repair category pair category 1 Notes The sanitary fittings appeared in fair order consistent with age.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
-An lead cold water tank was noted above the bathroom however it is assumed that this was disconnected at the time of the combi boiler installation.

 Heating and hot water Repair category 1 Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.
-We have been informed by the vendor that this is serviced annually.
+We understand the boiler was checked on 21st October 2024 and we recommend any documentation pertaining to this be obtained.